hdinthkld/gnj/source/STUDY_NOTES/CISCO_SWITCH/SWITCH_OPERATION.rst

   * The control plane includes the RP
   * The data plane exists in the SE

-Layer 3 Catalys Switch Decision Process
+Layer 3 Catalyst Switch Decision Process
 =======================================

 - Packet is pulled off the ingress queue, inspecte for Layer 2 and Layer 3 destination addresses